 Commission staff disagrees with the applicant's biological conclusions regarding Old San Jose Creek.
-The subject stretch of Old San Jose Creek adjacent to the project site has a defined bed, bank, and channel that conveys water ephemerally and supports riparian vegetation.
-As such, the creek constitutes a stream.
-Commission Staff Ecologist, Dr. Jonna Engel, visited the site on August 7, 2013, and reviewed all available biological assessments of the subject area that are listed as Substantive File Documents in Appendix A of this report.
-Dr. Engel has prepared a Memorandum (attached as Exhibit 10) and has confirmed that the subject stretch of Old San Jose Creek and its associated riparian woodland habitat meets the definition of ESHA pursuant to Section 30107.5 of the Coastal Act.
-Therefore, the Commission finds the stream and riparian habitat along the subject stretch of Old San Jose Creek to be an ESHA.
+For one thing, Commission staff notes that the subject stretch of Old San Jose Creek adjacent to the project site has a defined bed, bank, and channel that conveys water ephemerally and supports riparian vegetation.
+As such, the creek constitutes a stream.4 Commission Staff Ecologist, Dr. Jonna Engel, visited the site on August 7, 2013, and reviewed all available biological assessments of the subject area that are listed as Substantive File Documents in Appendix A of this report.
+Dr. Engel has prepared a Memorandum (attached as Exhibit 10) in which she concludes that the subject stretch of Old San Jose Creek and its associated riparian woodland habitat meet the definition of ESHA pursuant to Section 30107.5 of the Coastal Act.
+The Commission concurs with these conclusions and finds the stream and riparian habitat along the subject stretch of Old San Jose Creek to be an ESHA.